re-data/re-data/docs/docs/re_data/getting_started/toy_shop/notifications.md

     use_tls: false
 ```

+If you configure both `use_ssl: true` & `use_tls: true` the tls protocol will be used.
+TLS will enable you to use different mail ports which SSL does not support on some mail servers, eg `587`.

 Email alerts can now be sent using the command as shown below
 ```bash
 re_data notify email \